Participants in traditional attire at a Japanese tea ceremony, learning matcha-making techniques.

 Entrance to Koto tea ceremony venue with yellow curtain in Japan.

-• Please bring your booking confirmation, either in digital or printed form, to present upon arrival.
+• Please have your booking confirmation ready in either digital or printed form to show upon arrival.

-• You must wear socks, as shoes are not permitted inside the tatami tea room.
+Socks are required, as shoes cannot be worn inside the tatami tea room.

 What’s not allowed

-• Guests who arrive late beyond their scheduled session time may not be accommodated.
+If you arrive late beyond your scheduled session time, entry may be denied.

 Accessibility